-- Twixl Issues (InDesign-based .publications) will be converted into a Collection of .articles.
+- Twixl Issues (InDesign-based .publications) will be converted into a Collection of .article content items.

 - The Browser Client will also be automatically configured for you.

 You can of course still change all imported settings afterwards!
-All Browse Grid Styles and Cell Styles are editable, as they are for any article-based app!
+All browse grid styles and item styles are editable, as they are for any app!

 There is a difference in the way entitled content is being handled in issue-based apps and article-based app.